 Causes Of High Heart Rate During Pregnancy

-In addition to the physiological factors, several other possible aspects can cause a rapid heartbeat.
+In addition to the physiological factors, several other possible aspects can cause increased heart rate during early pregnancy.
 Some of them include:

 - Changes in heart and blood flow: Your uterus requires more blood to supply enough oxygen and nutrients for the baby’s growth and development.
 As a result, your heart pumps around 30 to 50% more blood than usual (3).
 Therefore, the normal heartbeat, which is 60bpm to 80bpm, increases by 10bpm to 20bpm throughout pregnancy, and reaches the maximum around the third trimester (4).

 - Anxiety: It is normal to worry about your baby and your safety during delivery, and about the overall responsibility of carrying another life.
 Anxiety might cause an increased heartbeat (5).

 - Changes in the uterus size: The uterus increases in size to hold the growing fetus, and requires more blood supply for it (6).
 This leads to the heart working or beating more than usual to pump the extra blood to the uterus.

 - Changing breasts: The mammary glands start to function while you are still pregnant and prepare the body for breastfeeding.
 As the breasts expand and the tissues enlarge, the mammary blood flow also increases, which means the heart has to pump more blood than usual (7).

 - Medical conditions: Thyroid disorders (8), anemia (9), preeclampsiaiXComplication of pregnancy indicated by high blood pressure after the 20th week of pregnancy.
 (10), and heart issues such as coronary heart disease and pulmonary hypertension (high blood pressure affecting the heart and the lungs) could also stimulate heartbeat during pregnancy (11).

-- Other pregnancy effects: Weight gain, hormonal changes, and side effects of pregnancy medications may exert strain on the circulatory system, causing increased heart rate.
+- Other pregnancy effects: Weight gain, hormonal changes, and side effects of pregnancy medications may exert strain on the circulatory or cardiovascular system, causing increased heart rate.

 - Lifestyle factors: Cigarette smoking, alcohol abuse, exercise, and over-consumption of caffeine might also increase the heart rate.

 Symptoms Of Fast Heartbeat In Pregnant Women